 The royalties derived from licensing artwork can be substantial, especially over a long period of time, assuming the product has a steady demand and the artist negotiated a good royalty rate.
 But what is a good royalty rate and how can it best be negotiated with manufacturers, publishers, and producers?

 There's no great mystery to royalties—you've created a piece art (writing, painting, music, etc.) that someone else wants to sell, so you should naturally get a share of the profits.
-But if you're not careful or you don't do your homework, the rate you receive could be less than favorable or you could be giving up more rights than you think.
+But make sure the rate you receive isn't less than favorable or you could be giving up more rights than you think.

 The Bare Minimum

-When negotiating a licensing deal, or when simply reading a contract offer, you may see terms with which you aren't familiar.
-For example, you may see a term called an "advance against royalties" and be confused about its meaning.
+When negotiating a licensing deal, or when simply reading a contract offer, you may see terms with which you aren't familiar. such as "advance against royalties."
 An advance against royalties has a two-step meaning.
 First, you get an advance from the licensee based on the contract (this advance is non-refundable).
 Second, that advance will count against any future royalties the company owes you until the advanced amount is reached.
 After that, you'll receive royalties on a regular basis, according to the contract.